Sk-Muhaiminul-Hasan/CareerPilot_IUT_Shonghorsho/README.md

 ```

 > [!TIP]
-> **Why this order is optimized**: By executing `cd backend` first, your `venv311` virtual environment folder is created cleanly inside the backend directory, preventing clutter in your root repository and ensuring smooth relative paths for activation.
+> **Why this order is optimized**: By executing `cd backend` first, `venv311` virtual environment folder is created cleanly inside the backend directory, preventing clutter in root repository and ensuring smooth relative paths for activation.

 ---